firahdw/MSFT-Price-Markov-Model-2024/README.md

 # MSFT Price Markov Model Analysis

-This project applies a Markov model to predict and analyze historical stock price data for Microsoft (MSFT) from March 1986 to April 2025.
-The dataset includes key stock price indicators such as open, high, low, close, adjusted close, and trading volume.
-The analysis specifically filters data for the year 2024.
+This quantitative modeling project uses a Markov model to analyze Microsoft's (MSFT) historical stock price data from March 1986 to April 2025, with a focus on the year 2024.
+The dataset includes key indicators like open, high, low, close, adjusted close, and trading volume.
+The analysis aims to predict stock price transitions and future movements based on past data, providing insights into MSFT's market behavior.

 ## Prerequisites